-Most everyone understands that earning a six-figure salary means earning between $100,000 and $999,999 per year.
+Most everyone understands that earning a six-figure salary means earning at least $100,000 and up to $999,999 per year.
 In the latter part of the 20th century, such a pay rate could open most Americans to the so-called American dream.
 This was the ticket to not only accumulating wealth but living at least an upper-middle-class lifestyle.

 While making $100,000 per year might keep one above the poverty level, rising costs have significantly eroded the value of this milestone.
 Let’s take a closer look to see what earning six figures means today.

 As of 2019, the Bureau of Labor Statistics announced that the average salary in the U.S. was $53,490 per year.
 This means that one has to earn just slightly less than double the national average to make six figures.
 For this reason, the $100,000 per year salary is not such an unusual feat.

 Today, one does not need to become a doctor or lawyer to attain job skills that pay six-figure salaries.
 Even finding blue-collar jobs that pay six figures is an achievable goal.